openfans-community-offical/Debian-Pi-Aarch64/README.md

 **Close the BT-Panel Virtual Machine:**

-In order to ensure the data synchronization security of the virtual machine, please follow the steps below:
+To ensure the data synchronization security of the virtual machine, please follow the steps below:

 ```
-Please ssh log in to the virtual machine and execute the command "init 0"
+Please ssh login to the virtual machine and execute the command "init 0"
 to shut down the virtual machine.

 After shutting down, you need to execute the " ./bt_prog " command in the